About Faith & Self Defense

 Building Confidence Through Evidence

 The idea for Faith and Self Defense began in 1971 when God saved atheist Mark McGee.
 Mark was a journalist and radio talk show host in a large metropolitan area.
 He was also a “faith bully.”
 While staying within the boundaries of professional journalism as a newsman, Mark expressed his atheism and disdain for people of faith on his daily talk show.
-(Read more about Mark’s Testimony that first appeared in Billy Graham’s Decision Magazine.)
+(Read more about Mark’s Testimony that first appeared in Billy Graham’s Decision Magazine in 1991)

 The Faith and Self Defense website began in 2011 during the 40th anniversary of Mark’s life as a Christian and 50th year in martial arts.